Swiss Traditions Meet Mountain Adventure in Utah's Heber Valley

 Outdoor Recreation Nirvana

 Now, though the Heber Valley is a far cry from the untouched “paradise land” those mill workers described when they looked down from the top of the Wasatch Crest, development of the valley has occurred with priority placed on preserving open space, mostly for recreation (Read: Wild Heber).
 The valley’s outdoors-facing ethos is what attracted Maryland natives Jerry and Nancy Geisler to retire there in 2019.
+“We had to be somewhere where we could ski, bike, paddle and golf,” Jerry says.
+“All those things are right here and there’s even more options very close by.”

 Geisler’s claim that the Heber Valley sits at the confluence of multiple outdoor pursuits isn’t hyperbole.
-Along the west is Wasatch Mountain State Park, a 22,000-acre playground dedicated to picnicking, camping, off-road vehicle exploration, hiking, mountain biking, stargazing, Nordic skiing and snowmobiling.
+Along the valley's west side is Wasatch Mountain State Park, a 22,000-acre playground dedicated to picnicking, camping, off-road vehicle exploration, hiking, mountain biking, stargazing, Nordic skiing and snowmobiling.
 The park also boasts two well-maintained and nationally renowned golf courses, dubbed the Mountain and Lake.

 In the park’s southeast corner is Soldier Hollow Nordic Center, a 2002 Olympic Winter Olympics venue and public recreation center.
 Winter activities at Soldier Hollow include, of course, cross-country skiing, but also include snow tubing, a biathlon experience, and skijoring.
 In the summer, duffers revel in the challenge offered by the 36-hole Soldier Hollow Golf Course.
 In May, Soldier Hollow hosts one of the West’s largest sheepdog competitions and festivals, the Soldier Hollow Classic.
 And then it becomes a mountain biking mecca for the remainder of the warm weather months.